For the Fall 2020 semester, this program will be delivered entirely through remote learning. View delivery modes for all programs.

 What you'll learn

-- Proper use of static and dynamic security techniques.
+- How to use static and dynamic security techniques.

 - Offender case management.

-- Working with clients with addictions and mental illnesses.
+- How to work with clients with addictions and mental illnesses.